1: Deduction or investment?

 I am going to buy a guitar for around DKK 50,000 and will set up the purchase as an investment on b-indkomst.dk.
 Is it possible that I can deduct 25% of the amount annually, when I only earn around DKK 13-14,000 annually in fee income?

-In your situation, you can then - very easily - change the depreciation rate to e.g. 15% or 20%, so that you do not have a negative B-income overall.
-The good thing about choosing a slightly lower depreciation rate is that you do not miss the depreciation.
-You simply save it and can depreciate by up to 25% in the next year (s).
+In your situation, you can then - very easily - change the depreciation rate to e.g. 15% or 20%, so that overall you do not have a negative B income.
+The good thing about choosing a slightly lower depreciation rate is that you don't miss out on the depreciation.
+You simply save it and can depreciate it with up to 25% the following year(s).

 6: Does b-indkomst.dk take into account the basic deduction?

-I am a musician and have entered income for 2016 for around DKK 35,000.
+I am a musician and have entered income for around DKK 35,000.
 The system tells me that I have to put approx. DKK 15,000 for tax.
 I wonder that the bottom deduction is not taken into account?
 Because I do not have to pay tax on the money I earn under a certain amount?
 Is it something I have to type in b-indkomst.dk?

-Yes, b-indkkomst.dk takes the basic deduction into account.
+Yes, b-indkomst.dk takes the basic deduction into account.
 But it is important that you read the entire answer below, because it is your entries that control how much of the basic deduction can be used in relation to your B income.
 If you also have A income, then the basic deduction will typically be used in relation to this income, but read along here:

 It is absolutely correct that you do not have to pay tax on amounts that are below the basic deduction.